OlivierGaillard/hayshoursrpi/README.md

 to convert the decimal time of workous into a start and quit hour when I worked for Hays.

+## K8S Usages

+### Versions of Image `gaillardo/hayshoursrpi`

+- test and latest are stateless

+- `datavol` uses an host volume on the node to store the last quitting hour.

+In the versi

 ## Form Usage

 - The starting time is fixed to 07:30.